jfriedlein/Sacado_Tensors_dealII/README.md

 Examples and functions to compute derivatives of tensor-valued equations with Sacado

 # IMPORTANT
+Check the repo "Automatic_differentiation_for_material_modelling-dealii"!
+This docu is out of order and we only use the some parts of the functions.

-Currently we create a new data type and define member functions, which is very user-friendly.
+In this version, in contrast "Automatic_differentiation_for_material_modelling-dealii", we create a new data type and define member functions, which is very user-friendly.
 For compatibily (tensor operations, switching from analytical to AutoDiff-tangent, ...) this code design will most likely be changed and be replaced for instance by separate functions.
 Moreover, new features will be introduced (use Sacado also locally in qp-level iterations for tangents, ...), so stay tuned.
 Nevertheless, the current setup is operational and in use.
 # !

 # todo